 In UltraMax mode, the battery will last up to 100 hours using GPS.
 While using normal mode will yield up to 35 hours.
 This is easily enough for most ultramarathons.

-Coros APEX (42mm) GPS Watch on Amazon.com:
+Coros APEX (42mm) prices

-8 new from $299.99
+5 new from $299.00

-Coros APEX (46mm) GPS Watch on Amazon.com:
+Coros APEX (46mm) prices

-As mentioned earlier, its a multi-sport watch with the longest battery life in its class, that can be used for a triathlon, running a marathon, or freestyle swimming.
+As mentioned earlier, the PACE 2 is a multi-sport watch with an exceptionally long battery life that can be used for a triathlon, running a marathon, or freestyle swimming.

-1 new from $323.57
+9 new from $199.00